Last Updated on October 29, 2024

 Using social media platforms, foreign companies can launch interactive online campaigns encouraging user participation.
 You can check out our team’s work with Sennheiser to learn how SDG handles their Lantern Festival campaign and other online promotions for our clients.

 Foreign brands can also capitalize on the growing online shopping trend and set up special Dragon Boat Festival-themed virtual stores on e-commerce platforms.
-This strategy makes it easier for consumers to discover festival-related products.
+This strategy makes it easier for consumers to discover and purchase festival-related products directly from your sales channels.

 China commemorates the Hungry Ghost Festival on the 15th day of the seventh month of the lunar year.
 During this traditional festival, locals believed that the spirits of their deceased ancestors were roaming in the human world.

-Unlike the Mid-Autumn Festival, it’s important for foreign brands to approach the Hungry Ghost Festival with high cultural sensitivity and utmost respect.
+Unlike the Mid-Autumn Festival, foreign brands should approach the Hungry Ghost Festival with high cultural sensitivity and utmost respect.

-National Holiday, also known as Golden Week, is one of the most extended holidays in China outside of Spring Festival and Lantern Festival.
-During this important holiday, Chinese people enjoy elaborate parades, fireworks, and other festivities.
+National Holiday, also known as the October Golden Week, is one of the longest holidays in China outside of Spring Festival and Lantern Festival.
+During this important calendar event, Chinese people enjoy elaborate parades, fireworks, and other festivities.

-It’s one of the most important festivals you must remember as it emphasizes traveling in and out of on the largest scale.
-We suggest getting creative with your promotions, like launching lucky draw campaigns, special product packages, or other travel-related spending discounts.
+It’s one of the most important festivals you must remember, as it emphasizes traveling trends on a large scale.
+We suggest getting creative with your promotions, like launching lucky draw campaigns, special product packages, or other travel-related discounts.

 Launching marketing initiatives during such festivals and holidays can be a challenge.
 However, if you look at the Weibo lucky draw campaign that SDG launched with Lil-lets before Christmas, you’ll see that it’s very effective in generating audience engagement and impressions.